Austin Deculus: Houston Texans (first stint)

 Deculus was selected in the sixth round of the 2022 NFL draft by the Houston Texans with the 205th pick overall.
 The Texans had previously selected his LSU teammate Derek Stingley Jr. in the first round of the draft.

 On August 29, 2023, Deculus was waived by the Texans and re-signed to the practice squad.
 He was promoted to the active roster on September 30.
 He was waived on November 11.

 New York Jets

 On November 13, 2023, Deculus was claimed off waivers by the New York Jets.

-He was waived on August 27, 2024.
+On August 27, 2024, Deculus was waived by the Jets as part of final roster cuts.

 New Orleans Saints

 On August 29, 2024, Deculus was signed to the New Orleans Saints' practice squad.
 He was elevated for the Saints' Week 17 game against the Las Vegas Raiders, but did not play any snaps.

 Houston Texans (second stint)

-On December 31, 2024, the Houston Texans signed Deculus to their active roster.
+On December 31, 2024, the Deculus was signed off the Saints practice squad by the Houston Texans.